 Section Captains Named

-Mayor Lovely Warren and Acting Chief Fred Bell announced on November 10, 2014 that five captains have been selected to command the new Police Sections under the Rochester Police Department’s new five section-patrol model.
+Mayor Lovely Warren announced that five captains have been selected to command the new Police Sections under the Rochester Police Department’s new five section-patrol model.

 The new captains and their sections are:

-- Captain Wilson Johnson, Clinton Section: Captain Johnson has 32 years of service, including three as police captain.
-He is currently assigned as a patrol captain in the East Division
+- Captain Korey Brown, Clinton Section: Captain Brown has 18 years of service and was recently promoted to police captain.
+He is currently assigned as a patrol captain in the East Division.

 - Captain Lloyd Cuyler, Goodman Section: Captain Cuyler has 27 years of service, including eight as a police captain.
 He is currently assigned as a patrol captain in the East Division.